Lightning Bug Jig Nymph

 6. Rib the Body:

-Now, counter-wrap the wire ribbing forward in the opposite direction of the Nymph Skin.
+• Now, wrap the wire ribbing forward over the mylar tinsel.
 This will create a segmented look and add durability to the fly.

-Wrap the peacock behind the bead to create a small, defined thorax.
+• Wrap the peacock herl behind the bead to create a small, defined thorax.
 You can add a little more if you want a buggier look.

 8. Finish the Fly: